johnabil/tenancy/README.md

 #### 1. Middlewares

-Middlewares configure database connections so request can be executed for each tenant based on domains registered to each tenant.
+Middlewares configure database connections so a request can be executed for each tenant based on domains registered to each tenant.

 * Tenancy Middleware should be used in tenancy `tenantRoute.js`.